-Under the Badge Scheme, secondary school students in the Uniform Groups attend a motivational workshop that focusses on information on drug-abuse and character building.
+Under the Badge Scheme, secondary school students in the Uniform Groups attend a motivational workshop that focuses on information on drug-abuse and character building.
 The programme includes role-play and an online assessment where the students each receive a SANA Badge (Bronze) upon completion.

 We engage with youths through various platforms to promote awareness on the importance of prevention strategies in fighting drug abuse.
-These include talks delivered in schools by our Peer Leaders (who are clients and recovery champions) and invitation to schools to participate in our annual Rise Above Campaign.
+These include talks delivered in schools by our Peer Leaders (who are clients and recovery champions) and invitations to schools to participate in our annual Rise Above Campaign.

 STEADY, which stands for STrengthening and Enhancing the Ability of Decision-making in Youths, develops decision-making (DM) skills.
 It helps the youths to identify risk factors and decrease their likelihood of engaging in anti-social behaviours, such as experimenting with drugs.

 The programme aims to increase understanding on how decisions are made (that is, the factors that influence one’s DM, such as impulsivity), identify their own influential factors and enhance their awareness of their current risky behaviours (for example, truancy) in relation to achieving their goals.

 We conduct talks and road shows on preventive drug education at schools, ITEs, Polytechnics, Family Service Centres and community clubs.